Safest Teeth Whiteners

 Moving teeth too fast can also result in resorption, in which the roots of the teeth become shorter or damaged.
 The benefits of treating severe malocclusion can far outweigh the risks.

 Malocclusion is commonly caused by genetics.
-Most people aren’t born with normal occlusion.
+Most people aren’t born with straight teeth.

 Differences in teeth and jaw size cause crowded teeth, gaps, and an incorrect bite.
 There may not be enough room for both to grow properly.